-Uttar Pradesh: Lawyers halt work a day after first woman state bar council head shot dead in Agra
+UP: Lawyers halt work a day after first woman state bar council president was shot dead in Agra

 Darvesh Singh Yadav was murdered by her colleague, who then tried to kill himself.